 His other projects deal with different aspects of technology and politics.
 A paper co-authored with Joshua Kertzer and Thomas Zeitzoff uses existing theories of domestic politics and threat to understand the novel political and psychological context of cyber attacks.
-In another project he examines the impact of mandatory disclosure laws on cybersecurity news coverage and public attitudes towards privacy and computer security.
-The project also addresses how the security discourse is likely to shift as more individuals learn about data thefts.
-Harry is also studying how private and civil society actors pursue agenda setting in international policy forums, the tension between threats to individuals and groups in cyberspace, the empirical challenges of cyber conflict, and how elites reflect the political environment as they respond to terrorist attacks on social media.
+Harry is also studying how the internet's structure responds to weaponized interdependence and internet shutdowns, how private and civil society actors pursue agenda setting in international policy forums, the empirical challenges of cyber conflict, and how elites reflect the political environment as they respond to terrorist attacks on social media.

 Prior to beginning his doctorate, he was a research associate for national security at the Council on Foreign Relations, where he worked for Max Boot and Richard K. Betts.
 Harry has published opinion pieces on counterterrorism and cybersecurity featured in Newsweek.com, DefenseOne, The Hill, and CFR blogs Politics, Power, and Preventive Action, and Net Politics.
 While at Harvard he has worked with Alastair Iain Johnston on US-China cybersecurity issues and the implications of social media for international conflict, and with Stephen Ansolabehere as a research assistant for the Harvard CAPS/Harris Poll.
 Additionally, Harry is an affiliate of the Harvard Institute for Quantitative Social Science (IQSS) and the Research Cluster on International Security at the Harvard Weatherhead Center for International Affairs.

 Harry received his B.A.
-Summa Cum Laude with High Honors in International Relations from New York University in 2014.
-He earned his A.M. in Government from Harvard University in 2018, where he tested in international relations and political methodology.
+Summa Cum Laude with High Honors in International Relations from New York University, and his A.M. in Government from Harvard University, where he tested in international relations and political methodology.